Published on December 5th, 2017 | by Bobby Mathews0

 Magnum says he only worked out in the ring twice prior to his first match, which was against Buzz for promoter Don Owen. “[Buzz] saw potential in me, but he also saw me as a mark.”

 And then there are the people like Lynn Denton, who broke into the business during the territory days and wrote about his career in one of the most underrated wrestling books in Grappler: Memoirs of a Masked Madman.
-Denton worked his ass off for a year, learning from a wrestler hardly anyone outside of rural Texas had ever heard of, just to climb into the ring in front of 200 people.
+Denton worked his ass off for a year becoming a wrestler, learning from a wrestler hardly anyone outside of rural Texas had ever heard of, just to climb into the ring in front of 200 people.

 “Contrary to what you may hear, this ain’t some show,” Joe yelled at us.
 “This is a sport.
 You will respect it or get the fuck out.”

 The ring looked (and felt) like a souvenir from the days of George Hackenschmidt.
 My face was constantly being rubbed into the mildewed mat as Joe taught us the basics of technical wrestling.
 Sit out, go behind, back down, sit out.
 Then it was a chicken wing, a hammer-lock or any other move that he could demonstrate while inflicting agony and suffering.

 When we finally got off the mat, it wasn’t much better.
 We had to learn how to “run the ropes.”
 I quickly noticed that term was false advertising because these “ropes” were really steel cables.
 I had to keep bouncing off of them until I swore that I broke a rib.